dingj3/ECE-personal-final/README.md

 Third is about the code part of arduino and processing.

 Arduino code is entered into the board first.
 When running the project, there is only processing working.

+This code file contains the link for the vedio.